-If you are able to donate materials, you can find my postal address on the contact page.
+If you would like to donate materials, you can find my postal address on the contact page.
 Please remember to include your details so that I can thank you personally.

 Finally, I have a need for publicity and links from external sites are always helpful as I don't spend any of the money raised on advertising.
 Please tell your friends about my site, mention me in your group's newsletter or on your facebook page.
 If you would like any of the photos of dogs in coats etc, please contact me.
 Those who don't own a dog usually have a good laugh- that's fine as long as they tell their friends!

-Left: in a poorly fitting ready made belly band coat to illustrates the style
+Left: in a poorly fitting ready made belly band coat to illustrate the style